Skip to main content

 Webhook Logs

-Site administrators can access Webhook Logs, which include of all the responses received for Webhook requests.
-To retrieve webhook logs from the Files.com API or the CLI, see our documentation on Action Notification Exports and Action Notification Export Results
+Site Administrators can access Webhook Logs, which include all the responses received for Webhook requests.
+To retrieve webhook logs from the Files.com API or the CLI, see the documentation on Action Notification Exports and Action Notification Export Results.

 "We didn't save your webhook" Message in Web Interface

-Saving or updating a webhook using the Web Interface will trigger an automatic test webhook message to every URL in your webhook configuration.
-Each URL that does not return a successful response will display an error, and the webhook will not be saved.
+Saving or updating a webhook in the Web Interface triggers an automatic test message to every URL in your webhook configuration.
+Each URL that does not return a successful response displays an error, and the webhook is not saved.

-You can choose to override the test failure and save the webhook anyway.
-If a target URL is temporarily unavailable, you may choose to override the test failure in order to save your settings anyway.
-You might also do this to prepare for a URL change by adding a backup URL for an address that is not yet available.
+You can override the test failure and save the webhook anyway.
+This is useful when a target URL is temporarily unavailable, or when preparing for a URL change by adding a backup URL for an address that is not yet available.

 "Webhook URL is disabled due to having several recent failures" Error in Logs

-After a short period of time (currently 5 minutes), the URL is automatically removed from the temporary blacklist, and webhook delivery attempts resume.
-Any webhook requests that were not sent due to temporary URL blacklisting will be tried again a few times over 3 days.
-We will notify you by email if a failure persists beyond that period.
+After 5 minutes, the URL is automatically removed from the temporary blacklist, and webhook delivery attempts resume.
+Any webhook requests that were not sent during the blacklist period are retried a few times over 3 days.
+Files.com sends an email notification if a failure persists beyond that period.

-If you see this message in the webhook logs, we recommend double checking your Webhook receiver to ensure that it always quickly returns a success HTTP response (codes 200 through 299).
-We recommend simplifying your receiver script to perform any actual work prior to returning the HTTP success response.
-You can use a delayed job or background job queue for the actual performance of work.
+If you see this message in the webhook logs, check that your webhook receiver always quickly returns a success HTTP response (codes 200 through 299).
+Simplify the receiver script so that it returns the success response before performing any work, and offload the actual work to a delayed job or background job queue.

 "Webhook URL is invalid" Error in Logs

-Your webhook cannot use any URL that is not publicly available and valid.
+A webhook URL must be publicly available and valid.
 To resolve this error, supply a URL for a host that can be reached by public internet traffic.

 Duplicate Webhook Delivery